 Step 3.
 Wait patiently until the process is over.
 The process will take some minutes depending how much data on your system.
 Then, a pop-up window will appear on the screen and you just need to click "OK" -> "Finish".

 As the pop-up window mentioned, you can click the setting icon on the toolbar to configure boot menu.
-It allows you to enable or disable the boot menu and hide or display the message by tick or un-tick the checkbox, and change the residence time on the boot menu.
+It allows you to enable or disable the boot menu, hide or display the message, and change the residence time on the boot menu.

 If you not only want to backup your system but your entire hard disk, specified partition, or individual files and folders, you can use the complete backup software - AOMEI Backupper.
 It supports backing up to external hard disk, USB flash drive, CD/DVD, shared Network or NAS.
 Then enable AOMEI Backuper recovery environment in Windows boot options menu.
 After that, you could restore data easily under AOMEI Backupper recovery environment.

 When your computer fails to boot because of system crash or operating system not found error, you can use the factory image you created to return things to normal.
 But the way of system recovery may vary considerably according to the disk partition styles of your system.